clickingbuttons/polygon_io/README.md

 # polygon_io

 Rust [Polygon.io](https://polygon.io) client that verifies timestamps are in queried ranges and uses nanoseconds.
-Converts to EST for equities.
+Converts to EST for US equities.
 Built on ureq and chrono.

 Currently not documented and imports are a little wonky.
 These may be fixed in a future breaking change release.